Zeynep Sultan: Birth

-Zeynep Sultan was born in the 8 April 1720 in the Topkapı Palace.
+Zeynep Sultan was born on 8 April 1714 at the Topkapı Palace.
 Her father was Sultan Ahmed III.

 First marriage

-In 1728, Zeynep Sultan married (Küçük) Sinek Mustafa Pasha, the nephew of the grand vezir Nevşehirli Damat Ibrahim Pasha, and the second head of the royal stables at the time.
+In 1728, Zeynep Sultan married (Küçük) Mustafa Pasha, the nephew of the grand vezir Nevşehirli Damat Ibrahim Pasha, and the second head of the royal stables at the time.
 The wedding ceremony took place at the Topkapı Palace.
 On 8 December Zeynep's trousseau was sent to her palace known as Kıbleli Palace and the next day the wedding procession took place.
 Together, they had a son.

 Second marriage

 After the death of Mustafa Pasha in 1764, Zeynep Sultan in 1765 married Melek Mehmed Pasha, who had previously served as the grand admiral of the Ottoman fleet, during the reign of her half-brother Mustafa III.
 Melek Mehmed Pasha served as the Admiral of the Fleet for two times and was made grand vizier in 1792.

 Issue

 By her first marriage, Zeynep had a son: